SherazKhan/cluster-clyde/README.md

 ## Install:
 `pip install git+git://github.com/milesgranger/cluster-clyde.git`

-Due to problems with gevent.monkey.patch_all() and Dask Distributed found in parallel-ssh master branch (as of 3 DEC 2016), you should install my forked version of parallel-ssh library with an optional monkey_patch parameter with:
+Due to problems with `gevent.monkey.patch_all()` and Dask Distributed found in parallel-ssh master branch (as of 3 DEC 2016), you should install my forked version of parallel-ssh library which has an optional monkey_patch parameter with:

 `pip install https://github.com/milesgranger/parallel-ssh/archive/optional_monkey_patch.zip`